Central Bank Design

 Before the 21th century, money was usually based on the gold standard, because for money to work as money, people had to have confidence in it, that it could not be manipulated by the will of politicians or banks.
 By using gold or some other precious metal that was scarce and had to be mined, or by allowing money to be exchanged for gold, politicians and banks could not create money at will, a major cause of rampant inflation often seen in third-world countries.

 The temptation to create money is very great.
 In the 17th, 18th, and 19th centuries, United States banks issued their own notes which, supposedly, could be exchanged for specie, which were gold or silver coins.
 However, many banks printed many more notes than what they had specie for, creating the booms and busts of that period.
-Hence, being able to exchange the money for specie was not a reliable method for controlling the supply of money because there was no way to know if the total value of the issued bank notes was equal to the total amount of specie held by the issuer.
+Hence, being able to exchange the money for specie was not a reliable method for controlling the money supply because there was no way to know if the total value of the issued bank notes = the total amount of specie held by the issuer.

-However, controlling the supply of money is a very useful means of controlling the economy.
-When managed correctly, the supply of money can be controlled to allow the economy to operate at maximum efficiency.
+However, controlling the money supply is useful for controlling the economy.
+When managed correctly, the money supply can be controlled to allow the economy to operate at maximum efficiency.
 Hence, no country relies on the gold standard anymore and, increasingly, money is becoming electronic.
 Electronic money is very easy to create, at virtually zero cost.
 Although it has many benefits, the only way that electronic money, or any money not based on any scarce resource, can work is if the money supply is controlled according to specific objectives, such as giving priority to low and stable inflation.
 For a central bank to achieve these objectives, to operate successfully, and to optimize the economy, it must have certain characteristics:

 Independent and the Sole Authority for Monetary Policy